theQRL/docs.theqrl.org/_docs/wallet/basics.md

 tags: wallet
 ---

 The QRL wallet is your portal into the provably secure quantum store that makes QRL what it is.
-This wallet will store your coins safely, while allowing you to mine without the risk of loosing private keys.
+This wallet will store your coins safely, while allowing you to mine without the risk of losing private keys.

 This guide will walk you through:
 * Setting up a new wallet